Updated August 2025

 Prior to Securing Loan

-To secure a loan at a good interest rate, it’s wise to conduct a financial audit beforehand.
+To secure a loan at a good interest rate, it’s wise to conduct a financial audit or review beforehand.
 This is true whether you aim to get a loan from a bank or the Small Business Administration.

 Strict lenders require businesses to provide audited financial statements before approving any loan.
 In the same vein, audited financial statements can help small businesses leap some common hurdles to loan securement.